Please visit and “like” us on Facebook…thank you!

-Here at Other Nations, we don’t hammer on veganism as the only thing one can do to effectively end massive amounts of animal suffering…even though (let’s face it) it’s darn effective.
-Folks need to arrive at the place where they’re comfortable with their food choices on their own terms and in their own time.
-But still, according to Socrates, “the unexamined life is not worth living.”
+Here at Other Nations, we don’t hammer on veganism as the only thing one can do to effectively end massive amounts of animal suffering…even though (let’s face it) it’s the most effective, single, animal-saving action.
+People will arrive at the place where they’re comfortable with their food choices on their own terms, but still, according to Socrates, “the unexamined life is not worth living.”
 So we do advocate that food choices be made consciously, with full and honest information about farmed animals’ lives and deaths.
 You can find much of that info on the “Factory farming/CAFOs” page of our website (under “Issues” in the menu bar).
 Do what you need to do to get there…but remember that going “whole hog” will keep hogs whole…and happy!

 The term “vegan” was coined in England in 1944 by Donald Watson, co-founder of the British Vegan Society, to mean “non-dairy vegetarian”; the society also opposed the consumption of eggs.
 In 1951, the society extended the definition of “veganism” to mean “the doctrine that man should live without exploiting animals,” and in 1960 H. Jay Dinshah started the American Vegan Society, linking veganism to the Jain concept of ahimsa, the avoidance of violence against living things. ~Wikipedia